scylladb/scylla-manager/docs/source/backup/restore-a-backup.rst

       sudo rm -f  /var/lib/scylla/data/user_data/data_0-6e856600017f11e790f4000000000000/*

-If cluster is added with CQL credentials (see `Add Cluster <../add-a-cluster/#create-a-managed-cluster>`_ for reference) Scylla Manager would backup schema in CQL format.
+If cluster is added with CQL credentials (see :ref:`Add a Cluster <add-cluster>` for reference) Scylla Manager would backup schema in CQL format.
 To obtain CQL schema from particular backup, use ``sctool backup files`` command, for example:

 .. code-block:: none